By DJ Sosa, Sr Project Manager, WSB

 Snow fences became a leading solution to combating snowdrifts and keeping roads open after record snowfall and disastrous blizzards pounded the Midwest in the 1990s.
 Since then, roads that were often closed due to impassable snowdrifts are now kept open with a little help from nature and modern materials.

 There are two types of snow fences – living and structural.
 A living snow fence is a group of trees or bushes planted strategically to catch drifting snow.
-The line of trees or shrubs prevents the snow from reaching sections of roads that tend to become blocked during or after storms, creating an effective barrier and increases driver safety.
+The line of trees or shrubs prevents the snow from reaching sections of roads that tend to become blocked during or after storms, creating an effective barrier and increasing driver safety.

 When living snow fences aren’t suited for a site, a structural snow fence is another option to consider.
 This is the preferred method when soil is too compacted, or the area doesn’t allow for shrubbery or trees due to maintenance complications.